Home/Blog/Interview Prep/Top Angular interview questions and answers

 Intermediate

-Directives are classes in Angular that add custom behavior to elements and components.
+Directives are special classes in Angular that add custom behavior to elements or manipulate the DOM.
 They enable developers to create reusable components that can be utilized across different parts of an application.

 In Angular, there are three different kinds of directives:

-1. Component directives: These are directives that define new custom elements, which can be used as UI components in an Angular application.
+1. Component directives: Components are a special type of directive with a template.
+They define new custom elements that can be used as UI components in Angular applications.
+Every Angular component is essentially a directive with a template.

-2. Attribute directives: These are directives that modify the behavior or appearance of an existing element by changing the appearance of attributes.
+2. Attribute directives: These directives modify the behavior or appearance of an existing element by changing its attributes.
+They do not change the structure of the DOM but instead apply visual or behavioral changes.
+Examples include ngClass and ngStyle.

-A template in Angular is an HTML form that renders a component.
-It is a basic building block for creating views that display data to the user.
-Templates contain HTML files with Angular-specific markups, such as directives and bindings, allowing you to bind the view to the component's data and logic.
+A template in Angular is an HTML-based view that defines how the component’s data is presented to the user.
+It is a core building block for creating dynamic views that display data and respond to user interactions.
+Templates contain standard HTML combined with Angular-specific syntax, such as directives and data bindings, which allow you to connect the component’s logic and data to the UI.

 AngularJS and Angular differ in the following ways: